micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 For this step, you need to create an empty file called **Kconfig**, inside the application folder.
 These files contain the configuration menu to configure the application and add it to the build system list of NuttX.

-On the next lines you can see an example of a basic generic implementation:
+In the next lines you can see an example of a basic generic implementation:
 ```bash
 config UROS_PINGPONG_EXAMPLE
 	bool "micro-ROS Ping Pong"